Viktor

 Viktor Employees & Team Size

-Viktor employs 15 full-time staff as of the June 2, 2025 interview.
-The team includes 6 engineers, 1 designer, 3 customer support staff, and 2 full-time growth employees.
-Wiatrowski said the company is actively hiring engineers, product managers, performance marketers, influencer managers, and a head of conversion.
+Viktor employs 15 full-time people as of June 2026.
+The team includes 6 engineers, 1 designer, 3 people in customer support, and 2 full-time growth employees.
+The company has 2 sales representatives.
+Wiatrowski said the highest-priority open roles are engineers and product managers, which he described as converging into a single role, as well as performance marketers, influencer managers, and a head of conversion.

 Viktor employs approximately 15 people as of 2026.
 It serves 2.9K customers that rely on its solutions.